-If you’ve worked in Trust & Safety or fraud prevention, this number is intimately familiar to you.
+If you’ve worked in Trust & Safety, fraud detection, or fraud prevention, this number is intimately familiar to you.
 This is the line in the sand for payments processing in the Visa and Mastercard worlds.
 Cross this dispute-to-transaction ratio at your own peril.
 If you hit above 1%, you can expect increased scrutiny from the card networks, an expectation of remediating your fraud problem, fines, and the existential threat of not being able to process credit card payments for a particular network altogether.

 It’s equally perilous to downplay the impact of moving from 1% to 0.9% for the Visa Fraud Monitoring Program (VFMP) and Visa Chargeback Monitoring Program (VCMP).
 Ask any Trust & Safety manager to reduce their fraud rates by 10 basis points and they’ll quickly ask how they’re expected to achieve this.
 Depending on your volume, this measly-sounding 0.1% can actually represent a tremendous number of dollars to cover or disputes to reduce.